empyreanx/pico_headers/README.md

 These libraries are as-is, however, suggestions for improvements or bug fixes are welcome.
 Please raise an issue before submitting a PR.

-**Warning:** The APIs for these libraries are still in flux.
-It will take a little while for things to settle.

 The examples and tests compile and run on Linux (GCC), Windows (MSYS2/MinGW64), and MacOS (Clang).
 The only exception is the Rogue demo, which only compiles/runs on Linux and MacOS.

 All libraries are licensed under your choice of zlib or the public domain.